CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 │   └── LC2A_SRR1964645_fastqc.zip
 ```

 `fastqc` will create the **HTML files** in the **fastqc/** directory as shown above.
-To view the above files you may have to download them to your laptop using a xanadu node dedicated to file transfer: **transfer.cam.uchc.edu**.
-Copy the files as shown below, or use an FTP client such as FileZilla or Cyberduck:
+To view the above files you need to download them to your laptop.
+You can use a xanadu node dedicated to file transfer: **transfer.cam.uchc.edu** and the unix utility `scp`.
+Copy the files as shown below, or use an FTP client with a graphical user interface such as FileZilla or Cyberduck:

 ```bash
 scp user-name@transfer.cam.uchc.edu:~/path/to/cloned/git/repository/fastqc/before/*.html .